5l1v3r1/Bookmyshow-auto-interest-with-multiple-mails/README.md

 replace your email id with 19th line and replace where emails are asked in below codes.... https://generator.email/blog/gmail-generator for unlimited dot mails

+in proxy_service.py file in 2 line add proxy number inside to by pass location...

 👉use these technique to enter otp fastly https://youtu.be/kKkhecWiWbc

 if you use url open from text file then see the screenshot & dont forgot to add url in text file and dont forgot to add hastag in starting to driver.get(" ")